ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/workspaces/workspace_product/workspace_product.md

 Aggregate Grain: Plan (including Free/Paid and Total) / Metric Time Grain: 28-day (likely last 28 days of the month) Use case: Paid SaaS xMAU, SaaS SpO
-(GitLab.com mart that determined unique namespace and user counts for total, free and paid metrics.)
+Usage is attributed to a namespace's last reported plan (free vs paid) (GitLab.com mart that determines unique namespace and user counts for total, free and paid metrics.)

 {% enddocs %}